Internet Sales Tax Passes Senate! This effects you! Please read. Thank you!

 • One thing you do NOT do is twist the pipe once it's inserted into the fitting.
 Just push straight in, and hold.
 Be sure you get a good coating of glue 360 degrees around the pipe and inside the fitting socket.
 Larger sizes need to be held for longer than smaller sizes of pipe.
 Other than that, it's the same as rigid pvc pipe.

-What is the longest continous length roll of flex pvc do you offer?
+What is the longest continuous length roll of flex pvc do you offer?

 • 100' rolls are the longest.
 The reason you see 500' quantities in the shopping cart is to give you a better price on larger quantities.
 If you order 500' you can specify if you want 10 50' rolls or 5 100' rolls in the comments section of the order form.